 Jan 15 at 6:15pm in Rm 115 Gleneagle: JumpstART Info Night; followed by Grade 8 Parent Info Night at 7 pm in the MPR.

-- Feb 1: JumpstART online application opens: please note, the online application form will be available from February 1st to March 15th.
+Feb 1: Jumpstart online application form You MUST use your district SD43 email address to be able to login and access the application form.
+Please note, the online application form will be available from February 1st to March 15th.

 - Feb 9-14: cross-catchment is open for the 2024/2025 school year.